Applied Behavior Analysis

 What are the GPA/application requirements?

 A 3.0 GPA is required.
-However in addition to your official transcript, the graduate admissions committee considers all the application materials, including three professional letters of recommendation, a personal statement, and a resume.
+However, in addition to your official transcript, the graduate admissions committee considers all the application materials, including three letters of recommendation, a personal statement, and a resume.

 The personal statement is used to gauge a student’s overall fit for the program and serves as a writing sample that provides another measure of the student’s ability to succeed in a rigorous graduate program.
 The personal statement should be a 1–2-page essay that explains your professional goals and experiences.
 The statement should include the following: